Six Point program: Background

 East Pakistan was facing a critical situation due to continuous regional discrimination over the years.
 As a result, economists, intellectuals, and politicians in East Pakistan began to question this discrimination, leading to the historic six-point movement.

 Draft of six-points

-Rehman Sobhan, Nurul Islam, Khairul Kabir, Anisur Rahman, Muzaffar Ahmed Chowdhury, and Khan Sarwar Murshid, and other prominent intellectuals drafted the six-point demand.
+Rehman Sobhan, Nurul Islam, Khairul Kabir, Anisur Rahman, Muzaffar Ahmed Chowdhury, Khan Sarwar Murshid, and other prominent intellectuals drafted the six-point demand.